sailingnumbers/ArmPL.jl/README.md

 # aplb.jl
 aplb.jl is released under the terms of the MIT "Expat" License.
+Details to follow.